All Episodes

 We asked Mubar to go.

-Ben Ali Saleh.
+Ben Ali, Saleh.

-And then in reaction to the terrorist attacks here, which I'm not sure the Muslim Brotherhood wants to actually have happened here, I think they'd much rather see us uh sort of passively managed rather than awoken like we are right now, and people again for the the past week at least have had their attention on this.
+And then in reaction to the terrorist attacks here, which I'm not sure the Muslim Brotherhood wants to actually have happen here, I think they'd much rather see us sort of passively managed rather than awoken like we are right now.

 We see the left in the United States doing the job of our enemy.

-Let me let me ask a broader question.
+Let me ask a broader question.

-We watched the Islamization of Europe.
+We've watched the Islamization of Europe.

-Uh we see the influx of refugees.
+We see the influx of refugees.

 My question is, is Europe gone, Philip?

-These kind of things have happened before over the course of the 1400 years that Islam has existed.
+These kind of things have happened before over the course of the 1,400 years that Islam has existed.

-So he's seen these precedents before.
+So we've seen these precedents before.

 That's when America encountered jihad, when they encountered slave traders in the Mediterranean.